-- general information, advice and guidance on any personal or domestic matters, - advice on academic concerns and University processes e.g. complaints, appeals and related services, - in-depth advice, guidance and support on welfare issues and supported referrals to external organisations when required, - learning support information, guidance and support for those with learning and disability needs.
+- general information, advice and guidance on any personal or domestic matters. - advice on academic concerns and University processes (e.g. complaints, appeals) and related services, - in-depth advice, guidance and support on welfare issues and supported referrals to external organisations when required, - learning support information, guidance and support for those with learning and disability needs - a new service offered by SAC.

-If you know of students who may need to access the service, or if you have any concerns about a student and want to find out how the SWDS can help, please email studentsupport@cranfield.ac.uk.
+If you know of students who may need to access the service, or if you have any concerns about a student and want to find out how the SAC can help, the Student Advice Centre can be found in Slim Building 23 or e-mail studentadvice@cranfield.ac.uk